created 2024-04-19, & modified, =this.modified

 To an extent something pretty is easy, say which is your favorite and 90% of people will pick the traditionally beautiful work, but it definitely is interesting to check out other ones after a while.
 Of course it’s wildly different what works or what is worthwhile.

-In my exploration of anti-things and holes and shadows I’ve explored this concept that keeps on coming up in my mind (anti-dates).
+In my exploration of anti-things and Holes and Survey of Shadows I’ve explored this concept that keeps on coming up in my mind (anti-dates).
 I might have mentioned this before.
 But I also in reading also encountered an anti-date kind of experiment that never happened.
-I was trying to read information exploring virtual spaces and architecture that is virtual (or composed of words/information etc - not constrained by reality (besides digital constraints of reality)).
+I was trying to read information exploring virtual spaces and architecture that is virtual (or composed of words/information etc - not constrained by reality (besides digital constraints of reality).

-It was in this anthology “disappearing architecture” (probably not worth picking up personally, but there were a few good ones within.
-One seems to toy around with an anti-date concept.
-It was this building/art project called Blur, and blur was this building that was amorphous (shrouded in this mist, sourced from the lake it resided over).
+It was in this anthology “Disappearing Architecture” It was this building/art project called Blur, and blur was this building that was amorphous (shrouded in this mist, sourced from the lake it resided over).
 When you enter the idea was it was this acoustic space (far as I can tell) where the general reality references are erased.
-There was water available (so visitors could “drink the building”) This is all fairly interesting (and ridiculous) but the reason I brought it up is this anti-date (I might have to further elaborate on this, or finally give you a list of all of the ones I have came up with when I compiled them) they had planned (but was not implemented).
+There was water available (so visitors could “drink the building”) This is all fairly interesting (and ridiculous) but the reason I brought it up is this anti-date they had planned (but was not implemented).

 I really like that last idea (like the idea of walking, an like butterflies in the stomach, you encounter someone and there is a connection and it is like a butterfly under your shirt, thrumming and attempting to get out and connect).
 I kind of want to do something with that.